guzba/whisky/README.md

   echo ws.receiveMessage()
 ```

 This makes things like scripts that connect to a WebSocket server or writing tests for a WebSocket server very easy.
+Whisky is very straightforward to use if you only need to receive messages from a WebSocket.

-In cases where you only only need to receive messages from a WebSocket as they arrive, this can be ideal.
-However, lets say you may need to send messages sometimes as well.
+In more complex situations, you may need to send messages as well.
 In this case, you can use the timeout parameter of `receiveMessage` to give yourself opportunities to either send messages or check on other conditions:

 ```nim
 import whisky, std/net